kubermatic/kubermatic/docs/proposals/kubelb.md

 * In a multi cluster environment it can be useful to have a limited amount of entrypoints (Load balancer cluster) inside the network to do some security or monitoring.

-* Make the actual loadbalancer technology pluggable (easy implementation if e.g. someone wants to use nginx over envoy)
+* Make the actual Ingress Controller  pluggable (easy implementation if e.g. someone wants to use nginx over envoy)

 * Be able to have the load balancing cluster exist separately from the seed cluster or integrated into it